-"No, Dana, I'm giving you what you want.
-I'm releasing you.
-But in doing so I will be changing destiny and you will be snatched from my hands forever."
+"No, Dana, I am giving you what you want.
+I am releasing you.
+I couldn't bring myself to do it before, but rather than let you die, or doom you to a life of misery, I will let you go."
+Tears flowed from Franz's eyes.
+"Goodbye, my darling," he whispered.
 "Oh, my God, Franz!
 Don't do this!" she yelled.

-"I have to, Dana, it's the only way!"
+"I have to, Dana.
+It is the only way!"

 When she slipped a little further, a bolt of fear pierced his heart.
-He quickly lifted himself up, stretched his hands toward the sky and said the words that summoned help.
+He quickly lifted himself up, and stretched his hands toward the sky.

+Come forth mighty warriors!

 In only a few erratic heartbeats, the clouds in the sky parted, and a host of gods appeared on the horizon.
 Chariots, horses, and armored warriors stood in the pathless sky watching him, ready and waiting to do his bidding.
 Opposite was Death, a dark, hooded figure on a black horse.
-Not far from him was the devil and his army waiting for the chance to take her soul.
-They stood restless, their dark horses snorting, and pawing at the clouds.
-He then looked back toward the chariots of gold and white that stood waiting, ready to transport the gods across the skies.
+Not far from him was the Devil and his army waiting for the chance to take her soul.
+They stood restless, their dark horses snorting fire, and pawing at the clouds.
+He looked back toward the chariots of gold and white that stood waiting, ready to transport the gods across the skies.
 Invincible warriors, snorting horses and restless chariots seemed anxious to go to battle.
-He hesitated, knowing if he called on them he might lose her for all time.
-But if he allowed her to die he would see her cast into flames for all eternity.
-All at once her pleading voice burned his ears.
+He hesitated, knowing if he called on them, he would lose her for all time.
+On the other hand, two kinds of death awaited her if she stayed-a prisoner in his world, or a place in Hell for all eternity.
+All at once, her pleading voice burned his ears.
 "Franz, do it, for me, my darling.
 Change me, make me like you.
 Now!
-My hands...they're slipping, Franz.
+My hands, they're slipping, Franz.
 I don't know how much longer I can hold on."
 "No!
-I will not damn your soul!" he growled, knowing he sounded harsh, but he would not sentence her to the life he led, even if it meant he would never see her again.
-All at once he threw his hands high, as if he could control the elements.
+I will not damn your soul or ask you to spend eternity in a lesser hell!" he growled, knowing he sounded harsh.
+"You will be free, Dana.
+Free to love again.
+It will be all right.
+You will not remember me, but I will always...."
+His words ended on a sob.
+All at once, he threw his hands high, as if he could control the elements.
 A roar came down from the heavens and lightning leaped from his fingertips.
 He glowed with energy, his movements powerful.
-In a blink of an eye his costume changed from the one he always wore to a draping red cape and a body stocking of red and gold.
-The wind lifted his cape, and his deep voice shouted into the wind...
-Wender Wightning Mighty Thorr, friend of all humans, Destroy the enemy with your hammer!

-I see them even now... the ones that gather to bring unto her a downfall!
+In a blink of an eye, his costume changed from the one he always wore to a draping black and red cape with a body stocking of the same color.
+The wind lifted his cape, and his deep voice shouted into the wind- Mighty Boreas, friend of all humans, Destroy the enemy with your mighty power!
+I see them even now.
+The ones that gather to bring unto her a downfall!
 Build up a powerful wall against death!
 Surround her with it, oh mighty one, lest she die!

-Turn might into magick, power into spell, oh, mighty Thorr...
+Turn might into magick, power into spell, oh, mighty Boreas!
+Allow her to float on the wings of safety to her ultimate destination in time!
+"You know in doing so, she will be taken from you," Boreas cried out.